 Camp hosts assist at overnight and day-use parks.
 They greet campers, answer questions, and perform light maintenance particular to the park.
 This may include litter pick-up, raking campsites, or lawn mowing.
 Hosts may assist with other projects around the park based on the parks needs and the hosts’ skills and interests.

-Environmental learning centers (ELC) are rustic lodges and cabins which are used for school field trips, church group or business retreats, and family reunions.
-ELC hosts assist visitors with check in, logistics, and facilities.
-Hosts also may perform maintenance duties around the facility.
+Retreat centers rustic lodges and cabins which are used for school field trips, church group or business retreats, and family reunions.
+Retreat center hosts assist visitors with check in, logistics, and facilities.
+Retreat center hosts may also perform some maintenance duties around the facility.

 Marine hosts assist boaters as they enter the marine park area, inform them about park facilities and moorage, alert boaters of weather conditions, and let them know about unique areas to explore.
 Unlike other host assignments, hosts at marine parks must have their own boat and are required to stay for a minimum of one to two weeks, depending on the location.